mackler/emacs-scala-config/README.md

 Some popular options have even shorter shortcuts.
 For example `C-c l G g` will peek at the definition of the identifier at the text cursor but so will `M-.`

+Ctrl-Clicking on a symbol (left mouse button) goes to its definition.

 #### LSP Sessions

 You might have issues because LSP is paying attention to sessions you're not working on.